NewFormat logo

 PDF/UA - Icon

-• The direct method based on source format:
+• The direct method based on source format

-• If you want to create accessible PDF documents with authoring
+• If you want to create accessible PDF documents with authoring software

-or if you want to convert a structured format like
+or if you want to convert a structured format like HTML or XML into PDF,

-the magic “Create PDF” button.
+you usually click the magic “Create PDF” button.

 If the conversion software does a good job,

-the necessary internal tag tree is created automatically
+the necessary internal tag tree is created

-and in a high quality.
+automatically in a high quality.

-doesn’t do a good conversion job, you can take the PDF without tags,
+or if the authoring software doesn’t do a good conversion job,

-generally a web-PDF, and rework it.
+you can take on the PDF without tags, generally a web-PDF, and rework it.

 During this process you tag every relevant content element and